martijnhaex/martijnhaex.github.io/_posts/2015-03-02-got_minus_one_from_a_read_call.markdown

     > $ORACLE_HOME/bin/lsnrctl start
 {% endhighlight %}

-It can be that you need to do a 'suspend' and a 'up' on your Vagrant machine.
+It can be that you need to do a 'suspend' and a 'up' of your Vagrant machine.